charleshsu168/batteryscripts/README.md

 TO USE IT
 ==============
-sudo python convertv.py -i inputfilename
+sudo python convertv.py -i inputfilename -o outputfilename